-How To Determine Your Skin Tone And Skin Undertone
+How to Determine Your Skin’s Tone and Undertone

-As if finding a foundation that's long lasting, not cakey, and looks natural isn’t already hard enough, there’s also the feat of choosing the right color.
-How often have you seen someone with foundation that isn’t quite the same color as their neck?
-(And how often has that person been you?)
-That’s all the proof you need to see that matching your makeup to your skin isn’t exactly what you’d call easy.
-It’s never as simple as determining that you’re pale and then reaching for the lightest shade in a foundation range.
-That’s because not only do you need to find face makeup that’s a match for your skin tone but you’ll also need to take your skin’s undertone into consideration.
-If you don’t, you risk ending up with foundation that looks orange.
-Hoping to avoid a carrot-like appearance but not sure how you’d characterize your skin tone and undertone?
-Ahead, we’re sharing our best tips and tricks to determine your skin tone and skin undertone.
+As if finding a foundation that's long lasting, not cakey and looks natural isn’t already hard enough, there’s also the feat of choosing the right color.
+It’s never as simple as determining that you’re light or dark and then reaching for that shade in a foundation range.
+Yes, you need to find face makeup that’s a match for your skin tone, but you’ll also need to take your skin’s undertone into consideration.
+To avoid grabbing a foundation that looks off, we’re sharing our best tips and tricks to determine your skin tone and skin undertone.

 How to Determine Your Skin Tone